Marek’s Disease in Chickens: Symptoms & Protection

 • Airborne: Inhalation of feather dander from infected birds.

-• Contaminated Equipment: Feeders, waterers, and coops can harbor the virus.
+• Contaminated Equipment: Feeders, waterers, and coops can harbor the virus, facilitating transmission.

 Prevention of Marek’s Disease

 While Marek’s disease is highly contagious, it is preventable.
-The most effective method to protect your flock is through vaccination.
-Additionally, good hygiene and biosecurity practices can play a crucial role in minimizing the risk of an outbreak.
+The most effective way to protect your flock is through vaccination, along with proper hygiene and biosecurity practices.

 Vaccination